syncrosim/pysyncrosim/docs/quickstart.rst

     2                               My Second Scenario
     Name: Name, dtype: object

-To edit the new Scenario, let's first load the contents of the input Datasheet and assign it to a new Pandas DataFrame using the Scenario :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method.
+To edit the new Scenario, let's first load the contents of the input Datasheet and assign it to a new ``pandas`` DataFrame using the Scenario :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method.
 We will set the ``empty`` argument to ``True`` so that instead of getting the values from the existing Scenario, we can start with an empty DataFrame again.

 .. code-block:: pycon